cyrilljhonbecina/cyrilljhonbecina/README.md

-#  this is me i think
+#  me?
-## i make robots with conscience to make them realize they don't have have free will
+### i make robots with conscience to make them realize they don't have have free will

 # this is either true or i just put it there